-Advocacy with national health ministries and permanent representations in Geneva for the adoption of a new resolution on Global Action in Epilepsy and other Neurological Disorders.
-This was approved at WHA73 in November and will lead to the development of a 10-year intersectoral global action plan for neurology.
+Advocacy with national health ministries and permanent representations in Geneva for the adoption of a new resolution on Global Action in Epilepsy and other Neurological Disorders due to be adopted at the WHA in May.